milochen0418/eos-script/README.md

-Another complicated detail should not care about by new developer in above.
+Another complicated detail should not care about by new developer in following.

 # Environment
 Please use Ubuntu 16.04 to run this eos-script. the eos-script is work on Ubuntu 16.04